Basic Plugin Generation and Publishing Process

 supports the following configurations:app.php

-for main configuration,bootstrap.php
+as the main plugin configuration,bootstrap.php

-for process start configuration,route.php
+for process startup configuration,route.php

-for route configuration,middleware.php
+for routing configuration,middleware.php

 for middleware configuration,process.php